FoxSamu/rms/README.md

 ```

 Now you can call `dispose` at any time to simply unload all resources.
 RMS will invalidate all handles and the next time you call `get` on any of them, it will reload the resource.
 In fact, you can call `dispose` and give a new root path, and the resource will load as usual from the new path.

+# Libraries for certain formats

+Below is a list of libraries that load files in certain formats, with an artifact that belongs to it.
+All artifacts have the same version as the main project and all artifacts depend on the main project with the same version (in the list referred to with `[rms-version]`).

+- [JSON](https://github.com/FoxSamu/json/): use `dev.runefox:rms-json:[rms-version]`.

+In the future I may add more supported formats through my libraries or third-party libraries.

 # License
 Licensed under the LGPLv3 license.
 For the full LGPL+GPLv3 license, see `LICENSE`.